elizabethjiayueli/Python-Games/lessons/07_Projects/01_Flappy_Bird/README.md

 Add the bird.
 Pressing the space bar should give the bird a small upward velocity, but gravity should be pulling the bird down.

-Try to animate the bird by swaping the image of the bird between two or three of the bird images in the `images/` directory
+Try to animate the bird by swapping the image of the bird between two or three of the bird images in the `images/` directory

 ### 2. Add collisions